Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 ## Screenshot Testing
-This propject does not include any screenshot testing.
+This project does not include any screenshot testing.
 We believe that once your project is in a really solid state where the UI is pretty set, then some screenshot testing framework such as [percy.io](https://percy.io/) can be extremely useful in ensuring there are not regressions in css, layout, and other visual elements that are not really suited for testing with Cypress.
-We encourage you to experiment with whatever other types of automated testing you may find useful, but we would advise not to forgoe the base unit testing & cypress + cucumber testing we recommend here!
+We encourage you to experiment with whatever other types of automated testing you may find useful, but we would advise not to forgo the base unit testing & cypress + cucumber testing we recommend here!

 ## Replacing PropTypes with TypeScript Interfaces
-We struggled for a while with trying to figure out how to speficy through React `propTypes` that some property was an instance of a TypeScript interface.
-Then after not finding a good solution and speaking to other engineers, we came to the conclusion that we prefered to use functional components that use TypeScript to define the types of the props instead of propTypes.
-This just overall made things easier, and the React propTypes don't really provide any extra information that can't be convyed arguably more cleanly with interfaces and so we figured keeping the propTypes would only be an unnecessary duplication and burden for reading and updating these props later.
+We struggled for a while with trying to figure out how to specify through React `propTypes` that some property was an instance of a TypeScript interface.
+Then after not finding a good solution and speaking to other engineers, we concluded that we preferred to use functional components that use TypeScript to define the types of the props instead of propTypes.
+This just overall made things easier, and the React propTypes don't really provide any extra information that can't be conveyed arguably more cleanly with interfaces and so we figured keeping the propTypes would only be an unnecessary duplication and burden for reading and updating these props later.

-### Disclaimer
+## Disclaimer
 This project comes with the MIT open source license which means go and ahead and use it for your own commercial projects, but we ain't responsible for any possible bugs. ;)

-### Contributing To This Project
+## Contributing To This Project
 We love feedback!
 Feel free to open issues or pull requests if you have any questions, difficulties, or ideas!

 ## Gatsby Config Files

-**`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+- **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+-  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+-  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+-  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

 ## Learning More About Gatsby